mtk3d/debian-jessie64-docker-ansible/README.md

 # debian-jessie64-docker-ansible

-Simple debian vagrant box with ansible and docker installed.
+Vagrant debian image with ansible and docker